-After surgery has been scheduled, call 321-752-1427 to make an appointment for pre-op class.
+After surgery has been scheduled, please call to schedule pre-op joint class at 321-752-1427 and they will:

 - Schedule your pre-operative class and verify appointments for medical testing. - Act as a liaison for coordination of your pre-operative care. - Verify you have made an appointment, if necessary, with your doctor and have obtained pre-operative tests your doctor ordered. - Answer questions and direct you to hospital resources.